Hobby or Hustle? Cracking the §183 Code

 This course explores the nine factors the IRS uses to determine whether an activity is engaged in for profit or as a hobby under IRC §183.
-Drawing on 17 years of experience inside the IRS — including 10 years as a Revenue Agent and 7 as an Appeals Officer — Israel Ostrov offers a clear, insider’s perspective on how to evaluate, document, and defend profit motive.
 Participants will gain practical tools to apply these principles in audit and advisory settings.

 The major topics covered in this class include: